 Public Interest Payphones

-Finding public pay telephones in Indiana and throughout the nation has become much more difficult in recent years.
-Between 2001 and 2009, the number of payphones in Indiana declined from approximately 38,000 to fewer than 9,000.
-Nationally, those numbers dropped from 2 million to approximately 555,000 during the same time period.* Explosive growth of cellular/wireless telephone use and partial federal deregulation of the payphone industry have been the primary reasons.
+The number of payphones in Indiana declined from approximately 38,000 to fewer than 1,300 between 2001 and 2016.
+Nationally, those numbers dropped from 2 million to just under 100,000 during the same time period.* Explosive growth of cellular phones and federal deregulation of the payphone industry are the primary reasons.

-The Indiana Office of Utility Consumer Counselor (OUCC) and the Indiana Utility Regulatory Commission (IURC) recognize the need to keep coin-operated payphone service available for public use in areas where there is a compelling public need.
-As a result, the state has established the Public Interest Payphone (PIP) Program.
-A Public Interest Payphone is one that is needed at a specific location in the interest of public health, safety and welfare, but that is not profitable for a payphone service provider to maintain at that location.
+The State's Public Interest Payphone (PIP) program recognizes the need to keep payphone service available where there is a compelling public need.
+A Public Interest Payphone is one that is needed at a specific location in the interest of public health, safety and welfare, but not profitable for a service provider to maintain at that location.

 This program is designed to:

-- Encourage payphone service providers, along with businesses that have public payphones on their premises, not to remove unprofitable phones if they serve an important public need, and
+- Encourage payphone service providers, and businesses with public payphones on their premises, not to remove unprofitable phones if they serve an important public need, and

 - Low-income residential neighborhoods where fewer households have telephone service, and